break and continue

 This slide should take about 5 minutes.

-is the only looping construct which returns a non-trivial value.
-This is because it’s guaranteed to be entered at least once (unlikewhile
+- Note that loopis the only looping construct which returns a non-trivial value.
+This is because it’s guaranteed to be entered at least once (unlikewhileandforloops).